 an approach being increasingly favored by young Tibetans,

-both in- and outside the country.
+both in- and outside of the country.
 (This is understandable.

 Since 1959, the situation has only gotten very much worse.)

 In contrast, we have the path of non-violence, which comes

 naturally out of Buddhist culture generally, and in a

 remarkably gentle yet steadfast way has been

 embodied consistently and powerfully by the Dalai Lama.

 This latter path of non-violence is called by His Holiness

 himself, “the middle way.”
 This is because, politically,